AdaCompNUS/despot_tutorials/README.md

 ```bash
 $ roslaunch laser_tag laser_tag.launch R1_noise:=0.5
 ```
-You should see a 3D 7x11 grid world with two Youbots.
-The `R1_noise` parameter specifies the gaussian noise (standard deviation) in meters.

-<br></br>
-Run the POMDP planner:
+On a separate terminal, run the POMDP planner:
 ```bash
 $ rosrun laser_tag pomdp_planner
 ```

+You should see a 3D 7x11 grid world with two Youbots.
+The `R1_noise` parameter specifies the gaussian noise (standard deviation) in meters.